Version Control Overview

 Overview

-In the editing of geographic database, it usually takes 1-2 hours for a task, and sometimes it may take several days to process the data.
-You may want to perform operations with complete quarantine, and you can undo or undo a single edit if a mistake is made during a long edit.
-When the same object is updated by another user, you can be reminded of the conflict to resolve it, rather than having subsequent changes directly overwrite previous changes.
+In geographic database editing, a typical task usually takes 1-2 hours, and sometimes it may take several days to process the data.
+You may want to perform operations in complete isolation, with the ability to undo or restore a single edit if an error occurs during long editing sessions.
+When other users have updated the same object, you can be notified of conflicts to resolve them, rather than having later changes directly overwrite earlier ones.

-The Version Control function can adapt to the needs of multi-user editing and long transactions.
-There is no need to lock or copy data, and multiple users can edit the geographic database at the same time without affecting each other.
-When you are working under Edit Personal, other users will not see data that you have not yet committed.
-You can edit for weeks or months.
-Commit changes to the parent version as you see fit.
-This function is applicable to scenarios such as geographic Produce Data allocation and field and office collaboration.
+Version management features can meet the needs of multi-user editing and long transactions.
+There is no need to lock or duplicate the data, allowing multiple users to edit the geographic database simultaneously without interference.
+While working under your personal version, other users will not see the data you have not yet submitted.
+Editing sessions can last for weeks or months, and changes can be committed to the parent version as needed.
+This feature is suitable for scenarios such as geographic data production allocation and internal-external collaboration.

 Version Control Main Workflow